twoleftankles/Single-Stack/README.md

 The Traefik/Authentik/Crowdsec should be configured first.
 Traefik config includes cloudflare plugin for real IP and crowdsec bouncer so you can proxy DNS through cloudflare with with correct client IP in logs.

-DO NOT TRY TO PROXY VPN DOMAIN THROUGH CLOUDFLARE.
+DO NOT TRY TO PROXY VPN DNS THROUGH CLOUDFLARE.
 I learned the hard way that gRPC connections dont play well with cloudflare.
 I'm a noob.

 Before proceeding with Netbird, make sure to have provider/application with proper config created in authentik.